pottekkat/personal-website/content/posts/webinar-non-code-contributions-to-open-source.md

     relative: false
 ---

-Takeaways and additional resources from [Navendu's session on "Non-Code Contributions to Open-Source"](https://aviyel.com/events/167).
+Takeaways and additional resources from [Navendu\'s session on \'Non-Code Contributions to Open-Source\'](https://aviyel.com/events/167).

 Have questions?
 Comment below or reach out to me at [@sudo_navendu](https://twitter.com/sudo_navendu).